metamx/rainer/README.md

 val ref = new AtomicReference[Map[String, Commit[ValueType]]]
 val c = mirror.changes.register(Witness(ref))

-// When no longer interested in updates:
+// When you're no longer interested in updates, close the mirror:
 Await.result(c.close())
 ```

 ### Using CommitKeeper with CommitStorage

 Combining a CommitStorage with a CommitKeeper is a common pattern used for managing configuration of a cluster of
 machines.
+The "Rainers" builder does this for you, but you can also do it manually.

-This setup can provide full-history journaled updates in an RDBMS, coupled with low latency notifications
+Combined setups can provide full-history journaled updates in an RDBMS, coupled with low latency notifications
 through ZooKeeper.
 The idea is to do all of your saves through a keeperPublishing CommitStorage (which will update
 ZooKeeper any time you save something) and to do your reads through a mirror provided by a CommitKeeper.
 To prevent
 inopportune crashes or out of band ZooKeeper modifications from causing ZooKeeper to become out of sync, you can also